openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 .. meta:
     frontend_status: Done

 A class can implement one or more interfaces.
-Interfaces that are to be implemented by a class are listed in the ``implements`` clause.
-Interfaces listed in this clause are *direct superinterfaces* of the class.
+Interfaces to be implemented by a class are listed in the ``implements`` clause.
+Interfaces listed in this clause are *direct superinterfaces* of the class:

 .. code-block:: abnf